 Why does my knee hurt?

-Why you sometimes get knee pain is a common problem that can affect people of all ages.
-The causes of the pain vary and can be due to anything from overuse to injury or underlying medical conditions.
-In this post, we will explore why knee pain occurs, how to relieve it, and what you can do to prevent future problems.
+Why your knee sometimes hurts is a common problem that can affect people of all ages.
+The causes of the pain vary and can be due to anything from overuse to injuries or underlying medical conditions.
+In this post, we will explore why knee pain occurs, how to relieve it, and what can be done to prevent future problems.

-There are several factors that can lead to knee pain.
+Several factors can lead to knee pain.
 Some of the most common causes include:

-Acute injuries such as meniscus tears or cruciate ligament injuries can cause sudden and intense pain.
-These injuries often occur with twisting or direct trauma to the knee.
+Acute injuries such as meniscus injuries or cruciate ligament injuries can cause sudden and intense pain.
+These injuries often occur during twists or direct trauma to the knee.

 Inflammatory conditions

-Conditions such as bursitis (inflammation of the bursa) or tendinitis (inflammation of the tendon) can cause pain and swelling in the knee.
+Conditions like bursitis (inflammation of the bursa) or tendinitis (tendon inflammation) can cause pain and swelling in the knee.

 Osteoarthritis

-A degenerative joint disease in which the cartilage in the knee joint breaks down over time, leading to pain and stiffness.
+A degenerative joint disease where the cartilage in the knee joint breaks down over time, leading to pain and stiffness.

 Overweight

-Extra body weight increases the strain on the knee joints, which can contribute to pain and an increased risk of osteoarthritis.
+Extra body weight increases the load on the knee joints, which can contribute to pain and an increased risk of osteoarthritis.

 Rest and relief

-Reduce or avoid activities that aggravate the pain to give your knee time to recover.
+Reduce or avoid activities that aggravate the pain to give the knee time to recover.

 Apply ice packs and use compression bandages to reduce swelling and relieve pain.

-Over-the-counter medications such as acetaminophen or NSAIDs can help relieve pain and inflammation.
+Over-the-counter medications like paracetamol or NSAIDs can help relieve pain and inflammation.

 Physiotherapy